 Mean field theory of various states of matter Coherent state path integrals?
 Fermi liquid theory?
+We'll learn about topics from these list in parallel.
 0.3 Sources and acknowledgement - Commins, Quantum mechanics, an experimentalist's approach, Cambridge, 2014. - Baym, Lectures on quantum mechanics, Westview Advanced Book Program, long ago (the front-matter is missing from my copy). - LeBellac, Quantum Physics, Cambridge, 2012. - Feynman, Statistical Mechanics: a set of lectures, Perseus Advanced Book Program, 1972. - Leggett, Quantum Liquids, Oxford, 2006. - Pines and Nozieres, The Theory of Quantum Liquids (two volumes), Perseus Advanced Book Program, 1966. - Unpublished 212C notes by Tarun Grover. - Tong, Topics in Quantum Mechanics Some sources I recommend for some of the many topics that we could have studied but did not are: